sudograph/sudograph/README.md

 You should now have a GraphQL database running inside of your `graphql` canister.

+# Playground

+It's simple to spin up a GraphQL playground in another canister...but this isn't documented yet.
+Check out the examples for more information.

 # Custom Queries and Mutations

 More information to come...this is possible, just not documented yet.
+Actually, check out the intermediate example in the mean time.

 # Current Limitations